New York-New York Hotel and Casino: History

 The 18-acre site at the northwest corner of the Tropicana – Las Vegas Boulevard intersection had been considered a prime spot for development due to its proximity to the MGM Grand, Excalibur, and Tropicana.
 Japanese firm Universal Distributing owned the property, and had discussed a joint venture with the Promus Companies to build a hotel-casino, but could not reach an agreement.
 In 1992, Kirk Kerkorian's Tracinda Corporation bought the site for $31.5 million and offered MGM Grand Inc., of which Kerkorian owned 76%, a free two-year option to buy it.

 The idea of a casino modeled after the New York skyline was conceived by Sig Rogich (a former White House staffer and United States Ambassador to Iceland) and Mark Advent.
 Rogich brought the idea to his friend, Gary Primm, head of Primadonna Resorts.
 Primm approached MGM president Bob Maxey in 1994 with the idea for MGM's prime Strip location, and a joint venture was formed between the two companies.
 Construction began on March 30, 1995.
 The site had been partially occupied by the Lone Palm Motel and a Rodeway Inn.

 The resort was scheduled to open on December 15, 1996, but this was pushed back nearly three weeks.
 Requests for pre-opening tours, made by media outlets and financial analysts, were rejected to maintain secrecy up until the resort's debut.
 Completed at a cost of $460 million, New York-New York opened on January 3, 1997, at 12:30 a.m.
 A pre-opening celebration occurred the night before, with a fireworks show and 3,000 invited guests that included rival casino executives and celebrities.

 The resort's restaurants and room service were overseen by subcontractor ARK Restaurants Corporation, which employed non-union workers.
 In 1997, employees pushed for unionization with the Culinary Workers Union.
 ARK was against unionization and fought against allegations for the next six years that it had violated the National Labor Relations Act, ultimately losing in court.

-In 1998, the Frank Sinatra album Lucky Numbers was put on sale exclusively at New York-New York, before receiving a wider release later that year.
+In 1998, the Frank Sinatra compilation album Lucky Numbers was put on sale exclusively at New York-New York, before receiving a wider release later that year.
 It includes the song "Theme from New York, New York".

 Since the initiation of New York-New York, analysts had speculated that MGM Grand or Primadonna would buy out the other's interest in the project.
 Instead of making such a cash-intensive purchase, however, MGM agreed to buy Primadonna outright for $276 million in stock plus $336 million in assumed debt.
 The merger closed in March 1999, giving MGM full control of New York-New York.